 To be perfectly honest we’ve learned how to RV during the winter from experience….BAD EXPERIENCIES!
-So please learn from our mistakes and heed my warnings.
+So please learn from our mistakes and heed our warnings, they truly come from the heart in hopes to make your Winter RV adventures run much more smoothly.

 The majority of RV owners do one of two things for Winter:

-1. Head South to warmer weather (i.e. Quartzite, Lake Havasu City, Yuma, Gulf Shores Alabama, Orlando, etc).
+1. Head South to warmer weather (i.e. Quartzite, Lake Havasu City, Yuma, Gulf Shores Alabama, Florida, etc).

 2. Winterize the RV and take it to storage for the season.